TrueNASTrueNAS Nightly Development Documentation

 The value produced by running the command must match the value shown in the sha256.txt file.
 Different checksum values indicate a corrupted installer file that you should not use.

-Installing SCALE
+Installing TrueNAS

 Prior to starting the update process, confirm that the system storage has enough space to handle the update.
 The update stops if there is insufficient space to complete.